 You should also note that in the course of writing tutorials and reviews for my various sites, I also try out a large number of other tools belonging to the categories mentioned below.
 Those tools are not listed here since they are not my primary web development tools.

 If you are reading this page because you want to find out how much it costs to create a website, you're on the wrong page.
-Please see the article "How Much Does It Cost to Set Up a Website?" instead, and then proceed on to the The Beginner's A-Z Guide to Starting/Creating Your Own Website to get started.
+Please see the article "How Much Does It Cost to Set Up a Website?" instead, and then proceed on to the How to Start / Create a Website: The Beginner's A-Z Guide to get started.

 This page was written to satisfy the curious who probably already have some sort of website.
-They probably just want to see what others are using in case there's something useful that they can also get.
+They probably just want to see what others are using in case there's something interesting that they have not heard of.
 Absolute beginners probably won't find anything relevant on this page.

-It's probably no secret that my older sites, such as thesitewizard.com and thefreecountry.com, are hand-coded using a simple programmer's editor, rather than a full-blown WYSIWYG web editor.
-For this task, I'm currently using a commercial editor known as UltraEdit (trial).
-I've been using this editor for years, ever since my previous editor (CodeWright) became defunct.
+It's probably no secret that my sites, such as thesitewizard.com and thefreecountry.com, are hand-coded using a a plain text editor, rather than a full-blown WYSIWYG web editor.

 In any case, I'm currently using TortoiseSVN, a free graphical Windows version of the well-known SVN version control system.